Search

 Why Is Edge Computing Useful?

-1. Real-time and low latency.
+1. Real-time and reduced latency.
 Since edge computing allows data to be closer to the endpoints of networks, data can be accessed in real-time with little to no buffer.
 This allows computer vision operations in remote and urban places to have faster response times.
 Locations without efficient network infrastructure can also be added quickly.
 For example, a hospital in a semi-rural location using robotic surgery would need access to its computer vision data in real-time.
 Having the 6-9 second buffer that occasionally comes with a cloud connection would be detrimental to time-sensitive use cases such as this one.

 3. Data privacy.
 Computer vision and video analytics are based on video data.
 Video data is sensitive because it involves people’s personal identification information and other secure images.
 Sending video data to the cloud and storing it there increases data security risks.
 Edge computing processes the video material, and no video data needs to be sent to the cloud or stored in the cloud.
 The risk of exposure to security threats is reduced since edge computing distributes the risk of exposure across multiple devices.
 Edge computing can perform all processing disconnected from a central server.
 Therefore, its private architecture allows it to be more secure.
-Autonomous vehicles utilize computer vision data on a regular basis.
+Autonomous vehicles utilize computer vision data regularly.
 Having on-vehicle edge computing rather than cloud-stored computing reduces the chances of an automated vehicle getting hijacked.
 Additionally, data isn’t shared with multiple developers.
-This element of privacy makes it much more difficult for hackers to attack edge computed system.
+This element of privacy makes it much more difficult for hackers to attack edge computed systems.

 What Are the Disadvantages of Edge Computing for AI Vision?

 Involving all edge endpoints requires complex, distributed computing architectures.
-The need for integrated edge device management, monitoring and configuration makes edge computing complex to implement and maintain.
+The need for integrated edge device management, monitoring, and configuration makes edge computing complex to implement and maintain.

 Unlike cloud architecture, which is centralized around one common cloud, edge computing is distributed.
 The integration of multiple computing nodes requires networking and communication.
-The increased complexity requires a fine balancing and optimization.
+The increased complexity requires fine balancing and optimization.

 However, managed and automated infrastructure platforms help overcome the challenges of Edge Computing.
-Edge computing platforms enable organizations to utilize the benefits of both cloud and edge, and to compute workloads in the most cost-efficient and scalable way.
+Edge computing platforms enable organizations to utilize the benefits of both cloud and edge and to compute workloads in the most cost-efficient and scalable way.

 What’s Next?